 This heater has a pilot with an Oxygen Depletion Sensor (ODS) safety shut off system.
 The ODS/pilot shuts off the heater if there is not enough fresh air.

-IGNITION SYSTEM / BATTERY INSTALLATION
+IGNITION SYSTEM

-PIEZO: The heater is equipped with an electronic manual igniter.
-This system requires no matches, batteries, or other source to light heater but does require one AA battery to operate igniter.
+PIEZO: The heater is equipped with a piezo manual ignitor.
+This system requires no matches, batteries, or other source to light heater.